hopegardenuk/hopegarden.uk/content/english/_index.md

   enable : true
-  subtitle : "Enabling direct democracy & nature recovery" title : "Working with communities" content : "Our partners are local communities and organisations, working together to build not just a community garden but also a toolkit for everyone that wants to create their own space for direct democracy and nature recovery." bg_image : "" image : "https://res.cloudinary.com/dyamadx71/image/upload/v1719698841/231012-red-apple_lmimid.jpg"
+  subtitle : "Enabling direct democracy & nature recovery" title : "Working with communities" content : "Our partners are local communities and organisations, working together to build not just a community garden but also a toolkit for everyone that wants to create their own space for direct democracy and nature recovery.<br>This is a work-in-progress, sign up to our newsletter to be kept updated." bg_image : "" image : "https://res.cloudinary.com/dyamadx71/image/upload/v1719698841/231012-red-apple_lmimid.jpg"
   button:
     enable : true;
-    label : "Local partners"
+    label : "Subscribe newsletter"
-    link : "partners/"
+    link : "newsletter/"

 ################################## Fun facts ###############################
 funfacts :